HarrisonZiruiWang/HarrisonZiruiWang.github.io/index.md

 ---
 ## Research

-Research Interests: Behavioral Finance, Fintech, and more to be explored during the Ph.D. program.
+Research Interests: Forensic Finance, Behavioral Finance, Fintech, and more to be explored during the Ph.D. program.

 ## Research Experience
 <ins>Research Assistant supervised by <a href="https://jgriffin.info/" target="_blank">Prof. John Griffin</a></ins> 2021-Present